EVE

 Most email checks stop too early for live commercial use.

-A simple validity check says almost nothing about whether an address is worth trusting, what it may cost you later or what the next step in the journey should be.
+A basic validity check tells you very little about whether an address should be trusted, what it may cost later or what should happen next.

 That leaves marketing teams paying to carry dead weight, product teams forcing awkward sign-up calls, and fraud or operations teams cleaning up cases that should have been qualified much earlier.